ora8/arduino_pac_app/README.md

-Blink sammple with Rust and Arduino UNO R4 Wifi
+Blinking sammple with Rust and Arduino UNO R4 Wifi

+Run and flahs it ist with cargo run --release